-Quality Inn & Suites and Super 8 by Wyndham
+Holiday Inn Express & Suites, Quality Inn & Suites, Super 8 by Wyndham and Econo Lodge

-There are also chain properties like the Quality Inn & Suites, a pet-friendly property with WiFi, mini fridges, free hot breakfast, an outdoor pool and a fitness room.
+There are also chain properties like our newest property opening in 2021, the Holiday Inn and Suites, with a conference room, fitness and business center, and complimentary breakfast.
+The Quality Inn & Suites, a pet-friendly property with WiFi, mini fridges, free hot breakfast, an outdoor pool and a fitness room.
 The Super 8 by Wyndham has free daily breakfast, free Internet, a refrigerator and microwave, and an indoor pool and spa.

 Dine at one of Dawsonville's eateries for the full experience.

-The state park has its own restaurant, the Amicalola Falls Lodge and Restaurant, called The Maple Restaurant.
+The state park has its own restaurant, Cascades.
 It has a buffet and a la carte menu of American and Southern dishes with stunning mountain views.